ziadoz/grokking-algorithms/notes.md

 A topological sort can be used to sort a directed graph in order of of dependencies.
 So given `A -> B -> C`, C must be done before B, and B must be done before A.

 A tree is a special subset of graph where no edges ever point backwards.
 A tree is always a graph, but not all graphs are trees.

+## Chapter 7 - Trees

+**Trees**

+A tree is a specialised type of graph that is used in everything from compressiom algorithms (Huffman coding) to databases (balanced-tree indexes).

+In a tree the terminology for nodes is:

+- Root - A single node that has no parent and leads to all the other nodes (aka a "rooted tree").
+- Parent - A node that has child nodes belong to it.
+- Child - A node that belongs to a parent.
+- Leaf - A node with no children.

+Traversing a tree can never end up in an infinite loop because they only go in one direction.